microsoft/semantic-kernel/docs/decisions/0009-support-multiple-named-args-in-template-function-calls.md

 Pros:

-- Follows the convention followed by many programming languages of whitespace flexibility where spaces, tabs, and newlines within code don't impact a program's functionality
+- Follows the convention followed by many programming languages of whitespace flexibility where spaces, tabs, and newlines within code do not impact a program's functionality

 Cons: